LATAM 841

-We waited around in the check-in area till 5:00 AM when the police verification for passengers to Easter Island would begin.
-There were lots of other passengers like us who were spending the night or at least some hours there.
-Most benches were full so I decided to use a couple of towels and jacket and fashion a makeshift sleeping bag out of it.
+We waited around in the check-in area until 5:00 AM, when the police verification for passengers to Easter Island would begin.
+There were lots of other passengers like us who were spending the night, or at least some hours, there.
+Most benches were full, so I decided to use a couple of towels and a jacket to fashion a makeshift sleeping bag.

 The police verification counter started at around 5:15 AM, and we went straight through.
-We had to fill in an online form beforehand for visiting Easter Island, and based on that, they gave us a verification slip each.
-This was collected from us just before boarding the flight later.
+We had to fill in an online form beforehand for visiting Easter Island, and based on that, they gave us each a verification slip.
+These were collected from us just before boarding the flight later.

-After going through security check we visited the Andes Lounge to get some rest and have some breakfast before the flight.
-The lounge was not very brightly lit, probably taking into account the hour of the day, but was spacious.
+After going through the security check, we visited the Andes Lounge to get some rest and have some breakfast before the flight.
+The lounge was not very brightly lit, probably taking into account the hour of the day, but it was spacious.
 There were multiple seating areas and also some relaxation zones.

 The breakfast menu was just being placed out when we reached.